 Here’s the third article in the series of 10 articles that will cover everything in and around the GMAT preparation and MBA application process.
 In this article, we are covering a very common yet important query that students have, i.e. – What is the difference between Round 1, Round 2, and Round 3?
-Knowing the difference between the 3 will play a key role in deciding when you should apply in your dream school to enhance your chances of getting in.
+Knowing the difference between the 3 will play a key role in deciding when you should apply to your dream school to enhance your chances of getting in.
 So, let’s discuss which round is the best to apply –

 Why is it important to decide in which round you should apply?

 Confucius aptly said, “A man who does not plan long ahead will find trouble at his door”.
 Thousands of students end up losing a whole year just because they didn’t plan their preparation well in advance.
-This is because, in most of these cases, students think they have enough time before applications.
+This is because, in most of these cases, students think they have enough time before applying.
 So, they either don’t get started with their GMAT preparation or prepare without an action plan that could get them ready by a certain date.

-In the end, they find themselves cutting too close to the deadlines and have to apply with a low score, or compromise with the application.
+In the end, they find themselves cutting too close to the deadlines and have to apply with a low score or compromise with the application.
 If you don’t want to be in such a situation, you must ensure that you are approaching your GMAT Preparation with a proper plan in place.

 4 Important Factors to Consider When Choosing the Best Round of the Three